 During those months that followed, I had never felt so alone.
 I spent a lot of time trying to figure out the mess; I made some bad choices, I made some good ones, I tried harder at University, I drank lots of beer, I taught myself to play his guitar, I went to church, I ate a lot, I cried a lot, and I screamed for him to come back (but quietly, so no one else would hear).
 The loss created a new perspective in that I saw dads everywhere.
 Everyone had a dad but me.
 I had never felt so alone.

 Although the solo journey is a lonely one, it is still worthy one.
 I discovered a deeper level of empathy, in the only real way to discover it, through my own experience.
 Knowing our own pain, allows us to know it for others.
 And even though we cannot bear each other's pain, we can learn how to hold space for it.
 Space that can also leave room for a new arrangement to emerge.
 Finding the worth in grief is playing to a higher vibration.
 A vibration that can support an untethering from trauma, and the evolution of a family.

-Authors Note: The book "Grief is a Mess" written and illustrated by Jackie Schuld inspired the context for this blog.
+their gifts.
+A beautiful matrix of souls intertwined with our healing and our re-entry into our lives.
+The book "Grief is a Mess" written and illustrated by Jackie Schuld inspired the context for this blog.
 The character illustrations are so wittingly honest and charming, they make me laugh every time I open it.
 With this book, Jackie reminds me that we are all students in the mess that is grief.
 Jackie and her book can be found at www.jackieschuld.com